First of all - can it be done?

-Now, identify those processes out of your list that are suitable for AI involvement.
+Now, identify those processes out of your list that is suitable for AI involvement.
 A suitable process should fulfill the following three criteria:

-#1 The task is repetitive → You should use AI to get rid of tedious daily tasks, not to find the new strategic direction for your company.
+#1 The task is repetitive → You should use AI to get rid of tedious daily tasks, not to find a new strategic direction for your company.

 #2 The task cannot be described by logical rules → If it can, you don’t need AI - go for robotic process automation instead.